thunder-project/thunder/python/README.rst

 If you have other ideas or want to contribute, submit an issue or pull request!

 - New file formats for input data
-- Automatic extract-transform-load for more raw formats (e.g. raw images)
+- Automatic extract-transform-load for different raw formats (e.g. raw images)
 - Analysis-specific visualizations
 - Unified metadata representation
+- Streaming analyses
 - Port versions of most common workflows to scala